Skip to main content

 Travelling in your country of residence

-We want our Passes to be as flexible as our travellers, so if you're travelling with an Interrail Global Pass, you can now use it to travel in your country of residence during one outbound journey and one inbound journey that occur during travel days at any point in your trip (outbound and inbound journeys are not extra travel days).
-If you need more than one outbound and inbound journey, you can always buy additional point-to-point tickets from your country’s rail carrier.
+We want our Passes to be as flexible as our travellers, so if you're travelling with an Interrail Global Pass, you can generally use it to travel in your country of residence during one outbound journey and one inbound journey (with multiple train transfers included) that occur during travel days at any point in your trip.
+Outbound and inbound journeys are not extra travel days.

 All journeys must be made during the overall validity period of your Pass.
 If you have a Pass with flexible travel days, such as 10 days within 2 months, and want to use it to leave from or return to your country of residence, those journeys must occur during your travel days.
 Remember that you have until midnight on each travel day to travel on trains for which your Pass is valid.